High-end custom kitchen cabinets, Wood or MDF

 The shaker-style frame portion of the kitchen cabinet doors we make is made of solid maple, and the interior of the panel is made of maple plywood.
 Inside the door section, the plywood is still a floating panel.

-Also, keep in mind that the backs of the frames are typically not finished if you get bespoke cabinets with a face frame.
-MDF is left unfinished and visible on the back as a result.
+Additionally, if you choose bespoke cabinets with a face frame, the backs of the frames are usually unfinished.
+We use a clear shellac varnish to leave the interiors of our cabinets and doors in their natural color, while the cabinet boxes are made of maple plywood.
 MDF is inferior to wood in terms of resistance to moisture.
 I would advise a European cabinet without a face frame if you opt to use MDF.